your-quantguy/nado-python-sdk/README.md

-# Vertex Protocol Python SDK
+# Nado Protocol Python SDK

-This is the Python SDK for the [Vertex Protocol API](https://vertex-protocol.gitbook.io/docs/developer-resources/api).
+This is the Python SDK for the [Nado Protocol API](TODO).

-See [SDK docs](https://vertex-protocol.github.io/vertex-python-sdk/index.html) to get started.
+See [SDK docs](https://nadohq.github.io/nado-python-sdk/index.html) to get started.

 ## Requirements